Plutonium(IV) oxalate

 Plutonium(IV) oxalate is a compound consisting of plutonium and oxalate with the formula Pu(C2O4)2.
 It is produced by addition of oxalic acid to plutonium solution, and is widely used in the synthesis of plutonium(IV) oxide for nuclear reprocessing, plutonium recovery from radioactive waste, or lab use.
 It is also a starting material for the production of other plutonium compounds, such as plutonium(III) fluoride, plutonium(IV) fluoride, or plutonium(III) chloride.

 Synthesis

 Plutonium(IV) oxalate is prepared by the combination of oxalic acid solution and plutonium(IV)-nitric acid solution, after which it precipitates as the hexahydrate, Pu(C2O4)2*6H2O.
-Hydrogen peroxide can added to prevent reduction to plutonium(III):
+Hydrogen peroxide can be added to prevent reduction to plutonium(III):